Raffabello/sveltekit-with-sass/README.md

 </style>
 ```

-*If you want to use SASS other than SCSS just replace with lang="sass" and ... sparkles!✨ You are developing in SASS!*
+*If you want to use SASS other than SCSS just replace with lang="sass" and ... ✨ You are developing in SASS.*

 ### Good Job!
 You are all set up!